Doppelkopf: Tournament play

 Tournaments are played over a series of sessions, each of 24 deals.
 Each session having 20 normal hands plus four compulsory solos (or 25 hands with five solos for five players at a table).

 Compulsory solos

-Each player must bid one "compulsory" solo during the session.
-He/she may bid other "lust" solos if desired.
-The first solo each player bids is their compulsory solo, and they lead.
+Each player must bid one compulsory solo during the session.
+He/she may bid other free solos thereafter if desired.
+The first solo each player bids is a compulsory solo.
+The soloist always leads to the first trick in a compulsory solo.

 Following the hand, the same dealer deals again.

-A compulsory solo ranks above a lust solo in the bidding; if more than one player wants to play a compulsory solo, the bidding order overrules.
+A compulsory solo ranks above a free solo in the bidding; if more than one player wants to play a compulsory solo, the bidding order decides.

 Failure to bid a solo

-If a player fails to bid a solo by the end of a session, an additional hand is dealt on which they must bid solo (vorführen (showing up)).
+If a player fails to bid a solo by the end of a session, an additional hand is dealt on which they must bid a solo regardless (vorführen (showing up)).

 Conventions

 Essen system

 The Essen system is a system of conventions used in Doppelkopf in accordance with the rules of the German Doppelkopf Association.